canada-ca/open-source-logiciel-libre/en/contribution.md

 ## Objectives

-* Set the standards and best practices for opening source code
+* Set the standards and best practices for contributing to open source projects
-* Publish as open source all new source code created or modified, whether developed internally by GC employees or through negotiated contracts on behalf of the GC
+* Publish as open source all new source code created or modified, whether developed internally by Government of Canada employees or on behalf of the Government of Canada, whether through negotiated contracts or community contributions.
+* Encourage the release of existing Government of Canada source code as open source software projects.
+* Encourage contributions to open source software projects released by the Government of Canada
-* Support and be an active contributor to open source software used by the GC and/or where there is benefit to Canadians
+* Support and be an active contributor to open source software used by the Government of Canada and/or where there is benefit to Canadians
-* Encourage contributions to open source software released by the GC

 ## Expected results

+* Improving the overall availability of re-usable technology within government and society
+* Support and increase collaboration with other public administrations in Canada and around the world
+* Support an Open Government - Open by default approach
+* Help ensure the viability and perreniality of a Government of Canada project into the future
 * Benefit from other developers and communities collaborating on the software, including those outside of government
-* Help ensure the viability and perreniality of a project into the future
-* Support an Open Government - Open by default approach
-* Improving the overall availability of re-usable technology in society and within government
-* Support and increase collaboration with other public administrations in Canada and around the world

 ## Requirements

 ### Managers, functional specialists, and equivalents responsible for developing or overseeing development of source code are responsible for

-#### Ensuring that the source code is released as open source software
+#### Contributing by releasing Government of Canada projects as open source software by

 - Hosting the source code publicly in an open internet [Source Code Repository](#source-code-repository)
-- Keeping track of changes using a version control system
+- Ensuring that the rights required to open the project source code are acquired through the contracting vehicules when hiring professional services.
+(IP+licence)
 - Using an [Open Source Initiative approved licence](open-source-initiative-approved-licence)
+- Keeping track of changes using a modern [Version Control System](#version-control-system).
-- Offering users a mechanism to report bugs and issues, and being responsive to these reports
+- Offering users a mechanism to report bugs and issues, *and being responsive to these reports*
 - Ensuring that documentation related to the project are available in both official languages: English and French
-- Registered the project in the [Open Resource Exchange](https://canada-ca.github.io/ore-ero/)
+- Registering the project in the [Open Resource Exchange](https://canada-ca.github.io/ore-ero/)

 #### Contributing to third-party open source software projects